-iDrum by iZotope, Inc. is a Virtual Instrument Audio Plugin for Windows and Mac OS X. It functions as a VST Plugin, an Audio Units Plugin, a VST 3 Plugin and an RTAS Plugin.
+iDrum by iZotope, Inc. is a Virtual Instrument Audio Plugin.
+It functions as a VST Plugin, an Audio Units Plugin, a VST 3 Plugin and an RTAS Plugin.

 Plug-in, App & Soundware Format(s)